 Sometimes we think that training alone is enough to improve, and this is a serious mistake.
 While training is the cornerstone of any sport, nutrition is another key factor.

 Post-workout nutrition is fundamental, with a balanced dose of carbohydrates and proteins.
-To maintain a diet aligned with your training, you should not neglect any of these nutrients and maintain a good nutritional level.
+To maintain nutrition aligned with training, you should not neglect any of these nutrients and maintain a good nutritional level.

 Proteins